Ouxsoft/LivingMarkup/docs/classes.md

 Afterwards, the processed Document is returned.

 #### `Arguments`
-The Module constructor is passed a Page DOM element's attributes ("id", "name", etc.) and "arg" tag child elements.
+The Element constructor is passed a Page DOM element's attributes ("id", "name", etc.) and "arg" tag child elements.